praveen24sriv/React/README.md

 # React Context

 React Context is a way to share state or data across multiple components in a React application without having to pass props down manually at every level of the component tree.

+# Redux

+Redux is a state management library for JavaScript apps, commonly used with React.
+It helps manage and centralize application state in a predictable way.

+# Redux Toolkit

+Redux Toolkit (RTK) is the official, recommended way to write Redux logic.
+It removes a lot of boilerplate code and simplifies common patterns.

+Think of it as Redux but faster, cleaner, and more developer-friendly.

+-When u click on a button it dispatches an ACTION which calls REDUCER function which updates the SLICE of redux STORE (write to store)

+-SELECTOR subscribes to the store and gets the data from store (read from store )